Featuring Guest Author: Ally Gelhaar, Loan Officer Residential Real Estate Buying a home is one…

 How Real Estate Investing Turned Into Retirement Income

-My belief in the power of real estate investing comes from nearly 50 years of hands-on experience.
-At an early age, I watched my father work full-time, along with a part-time job on occasion.
+Rick’s belief in the power of real estate investing comes from nearly 50 years of hands-on experience.
+At an early age, he watched his father work full-time, along with a part-time job on occasion.
 The extra money he earned and saved was frequently put toward buying houses.

 In Orange County, California, for example, the county was growing fast in the 1960s, 1970s and even into the 1980s.
 When dad bought a home every few years we would move, and rent out the last house.
 Together, we would improve the new property over time, then move to a new home.
 The tenants eventually mailed in enough rent checks to pay off my dad’s properties, leaving him with five free-and-clear homes when he retired.
 The result?
 Almost $8,000 each month in retirement income!

 Watching my father work early to buy real estate taught me how real estate could eventually work for my father.
 It illustrated first-hand how powerful investing in real estate can be.
 The extra efforts he put into it over 30 years allowed my father to retire with more than twice the monthly income had he relied on his pension and social security alone.
 And he held those assets long-term, which only increased in value over time, growing his net worth.
 A double win in wealth creation.